-If you need assistance, or can volunteer aid, please fill out our Covid-19 Crisis Mutual Aid form.
+If you need assistance, or can volunteer aid, please contact Capital District Mutual Aid.

 For the duration of this crisis, we recommend you comply with World Health Organization guidelines to maintain personal safety and prevent the spread of this virus: